LTACH Model of Success: Trinity Mother Frances Hospitals and Clinics – Tyler TX

 Stephanie Hyde, CEO, Tyler ContinueCARE Hospital

-CHC’s detailed analysis of patient discharge data, DRG counts, TMF’s case mix index and other key indicators confirmed the need for a highly efficient, expertly managed LTACH.
+CHC’s detailed analysis of patient discharge data, DRG counts, CTMFH’s case mix index and other key indicators confirmed the need for a highly efficient, expertly managed LTACH.

-Implementing CHC’s strategy for success, CHC and TMF created a joint venture – Tyler ContinueCARE Hospital – which initially consisted of designated beds within the existing TMF hospital.
-A TMF/CHC team developed processes and procedures to allow Tyler ContinueCARE Hospital to purchase TMF services such as dietary, radiology, housekeeping and IT.
+Implementing CHC’s strategy for success, CHC and CTMFH created a joint venture – Tyler ContinueCARE Hospital – that initially consisted of designated beds within the existing CTMFH hospital.
+A CTMFH/CHC team developed processes and procedures to allow Tyler ContinueCARE Hospital to purchase CTMFH services such as dietary, radiology, housekeeping and IT.
 Tyler ContinueCARE Hospital was successfully launched in 2004.

 Tyler ContinueCARE Hospital continued to operate successfully for the next 18 months.
 The facility faced a challenge when the Center for Medicare and Medicaid Services (CMS) unexpectedly revised its method used for calculating Medicare reimbursement basing its fees on patient length of stay.
 Tyler ContinueCARE Hospital leadership saw the facility’s financial performance begin to deteriorate, despite the fact that there had been no change to its average length of stay (ALOS).
-Recognizing the impact of the regulation change, the CHC/Trinity Mother Frances/Tyler ContinueCARE team implemented a roadmap for success to bring quick corrective action.
+Recognizing the impact of the regulation change, the team collaborated on a roadmap for success to bring quick corrective action.

-By appropriately managing patient mix and constantly monitoring other key variables, the TMF/CHC partnership has succeeded in achieving many improvements, including:
+By appropriately managing patient mix and constantly monitoring other key variables, this partnership has succeeded in achieving many improvements over time, including:

 - Revised the patient admissions criteria to include only those who are most likely to benefit from the LTACH environment—thus ensuring improved outcomes for patients and financial viability for the facility

-- Purchased more than $8 million in services from Trinity Mother Frances, the host hospital, in FY 2015
+- Purchased more than $95 million in services from CHRISTUS Trinity Mother Frances, the host hospital, as of June 2020

 About Community Hospital Corporation